 - Corpectomy: The vertebral body and adjacent discs are removed to decompress the spinal cord.

-- Fusion: Bone graft material or metal cages are used to reconstruct the spine, followed by fusion using plates and screws to stabilize the spine.
+- Fusion: Bone graft material or metal cages are used to reconstruct the spine.
+Then, followed by fusion using plates and screws to stabilize the spine.

 Outcomes: